 The McClung Mill is a disused gristmill in rural Monroe County, West Virginia.

-McClung’s Mill was constructed in Craig County, Virginia, and the structure relocated to Zenith, West Virginia in the early 1900s.
-1 The gristmill operated through the late 1960s, powered by a flume that was fed from Dropping Lick Creek that flowed from a cave to turn the 26-foot overshot water wheel.
+McClung’s Mill was constructed in Craig County, Virginia, and the structure was relocated to Zenith, West Virginia, in the early 1900s by H. O. McClung and Homer Miller.
+1 6 The operation was renovated into a one-system roller mill with corn buhrs and a feed mill, 6 fed by a flume from Dropping Lick Creek that flowed from a cave to turn a 26-foot overshot water wheel.
 4 5 The water wheel was the second largest in the state.
-5
+5 Subsequently, McClung bought Miller’s interest and operated the facility for many years until retirement in the 1960s.
+6

 After its closure, McClung’s Mill fell into severe disrepair.
 2 Spurred by sentiment and the condition of the structure, the Monroe County Historical Society leased the old mill from H.O.
 McClung in 1971 4 and spent $6,000 to stabilize and restore the mill which required the construction of a new foundation and a new dam to eliminate poor drainage around the mill.
 3